-Damnation Creek Trail is a 4.7 mile out and back trail located near Klamath, CA that features beautiful wild flowers.
-The trail is rated as moderate.
+Damnation Creek Trail is a 3.5 mile moderately trafficked out and back trail located near Klamath, CA that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Trailhead is at right of lot.
 Redwood forest down to ocean cove- what's not to love?

 The hike to the bottom is relatively easy but coming back up is pretty tiring.
 The beach is beautiful.
 The trail is pretty but it was in rough shape when I went.
 Definitely worth the hike back up

 Beautiful hike through the Redwoods.
 Most of the elevation change is in the mile closest to the shore which makes it strenuous.

 One of my favorite hikes ever.
 A moderate hike that starts in the redwoods of Northern California and ends at a secluded beach that's only accessible from the trail.
 It's a great place to whale watch during the season.

 It's different in the fact that you start the hike by going down in elevation and then up on the way back.
 You start out in the Redwoods that have their natural distinct color.
 The trail is clearly marked the entire route.
 When you get closer to the ocean, you'll notice that the redwood bark greyish-white.
 This is due to the moist salt-air.

 After 0.6 miles, you'll come to a crossroads with the Coastal Trail.
 You should stay to the right and on the trail that goes up in elevation a bit.
 You'll follow that for another 0.1 miles and come to another crossroads with the Coastal Trail.

 At that point you'll see the sign for the continuing "Damnation Creek Trail."
 When I went recently, there was a sign that warns of a bridge under reconstruction.
 It also says there is no beach access.
 Don't let this discourage you.